shanemelliott/VistAJS/README.md

    - ** Update - I have been talking to the VA staff that releases FOIA version about defragging / compacting / truncating it before posting.

-   - **Update - THe latest version of FOIA VistA is now < 10gig.
+   - ** Update - THe latest version of FOIA VistA is now < 10gig.

+   -  ** Update - The codespace version in the repo no longer works as of 2025.  codespaces changed the way they handle docker containers.
+I am working on a new version of this repo that will work with the latest version of codespaces conming soon.

   - To RESET VistA back to the begiining run the reset.sh script. <-- This deletes everything!